fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 Finally, prepare to render your first chart using the `BlazorFusionCharts` component.
 In your "Index.razor" file, replace your entire code with the following code sample below.

-For this example, let's use the following "examples", which you can copy the full code here from this [file](https://github.com/fusioncharts/blazor-fusioncharts/blob/master/examples/demo/Pages/BarIn2D.razor).
+For this example, let's use the "examples" directory.
+Copy the full code here from this [file](https://github.com/fusioncharts/blazor-fusioncharts/blob/master/examples/demo/Pages/BarIn2D.razor).

 ```javascript
 // STEP 1: Include the dependencies